November 13, 2025 | Personal Injury

-What is Tort Law?
+What Is Tort Law?

 Tort law is a branch of civil law that deals with situations where one person’s actions cause harm or loss to another.
-The main goal of tort law is to provide a legal way for the injured person to seek compensation for their losses.
+The main goal of tort law is to provide a legal recourse for the injured person to seek compensation for their losses.
 Tort law covers a wide range of situations, including accidents, property damage, and emotional distress.

 There are different types of torts:

-• Intentional torts: When someone deliberately causes harm, such as assault or defamation.
+- Intentional torts: when someone deliberately causes harm, such as assault or defamation

-• Negligence: Occurs when someone fails to act with reasonable care, leading to an accident or injury.
+- Negligence: occurs when someone fails to act with reasonable care, leading to an accident or injury.

-What is Personal Injury Law?
+What Is Personal Injury Law?

 Common personal injury cases include: